J-81/GeneLab_Data_Processing-1/Bisulfite_Sequencing/GL-DPPD-XXXX.md

 * sig-all-methylated-out-with-features.tsv - all significantly differentially methylated cytosines with features (promotor, exon, intron)
 * sig-all-methylated-out-with-features-and-annots.tsv - all significantly differentially methylated cytosines with gene IDs, features (promotor, exon, intron), and functional annotations
 * percent-methylated.tsv - table of methylation levels across all cytosines and samples
-* sig-diff-meth-Cs-by-region.pdf - pie chart with percentages of differentially methylated cytosines

 \* all of these files, except "percent-methylated.tsv", will be prefixed with contrasted groups, e.g. Group_1_vs_Group_2-\*